carycode/krnl/README.md

 - SEE SOME NOTES BELOW ABOUT TIMERS AND PINS
 - Now doxygen docu at html directory :-)
+- See krnl.h for further comments
+-- timers
+-- 8/16 MHz setting
+-- etc

 Some highlights
 ---------------